TableCheck-Labs/software-engineering-career-ladder/README.md

 #### Wisdom

-- Actively identifies bottlenecks across the organization and works to remove them
+- Actively identifies bottlenecks across the organization and works to remove them.
 - Has a complete understanding of all the things that are critical for the customers and helps the team accomplish the high priority tasks by delegating work accordingly and resolving any blockers.
+- Acts reasonably in accordance with budget and uses company resources effectively.

 #### Charisma